Hervar77/infinity-doc/mkdocs/api/infinity.list.md

 Parameters:

 - index: `number`
-  >the position to remove an element from
+  >The position to remove an element from.

 Example: